YouGov UK recently stated that 30% of UK office workers are more productive when working remotely.

-Thanks to Skype, it’s no longer necessary to make expensive international calls from the office.
-Google Hangouts (and Skype again) make video-calling so simple it’s ingrained in agency culture, which means if your remote working from Alton Towers you’ll soon get caught – unless you allow that of course.
-Finally better wi fi ties all this together.
+Thanks to WhatsApp Skype and Google Hangouts (to name a few) it's no longer expensive to make international calls.
+They make video-calling so simple it’s ingrained in agency culture, which means if your remote working from Alton Towers you’ll soon get caught – unless you allow that of course.
+And better wifi ties all this together.

 But these technologies make it possible, what’s really made it productive is browser-based technologies that enable collaborative working.
 Not only can teams work on the same document at one time but it’s no longer necessary to report back, the team can see what’s been/being done in real time.